gautham2k3/POLY-MOD-1/README.md

 ```solidity
 string public prompt = "A Scary Person Illustrative style  Potrait , Fire the Background ,Lokking in Fire ";
 ```
+> Prompt can be anything based your Intrest

 ### Deploy ERC721A Contract to Goerli Testnet